Homemade Cat Food – 3 DIY Recipes That Are Healthy for Cats!

 Directions

 - Defrost meat in your refrigerator.
-Leaving it out at room temperature to defrost will greatly increase the chance of it spoiling.
+Leaving it at room temperature to defrost will significantly increase the risk of spoilage.

-- Blend fruit and veggies in a food processor or nutribullet/blender (think the size of minced) with 2 or more cups of fresh filtered water.
-The water will help balance the moisture level when adding bone meal and gelatin to our recipe later on.
+- Blend fruit and vegetables in a food processor or NutriBullet blender (about the size of minced pieces) with 2 or more cups of fresh, filtered water.
+Adding water will help balance moisture levels when we add bone meal and gelatin to our recipe later.

 - Add all remaining ingredients and either mix by hand or with an emulsion blender.